Wyrdware/Portfolio/content/contact/_index.md

 ---

 Thanks for taking a look around!
-If you want to know more about me or my projects, or are looking to hire a systems-focused programmer, please reach out to me through the contact field below.
-I'de love to hear from you!
+If you want to know more about me or my projects, or are looking to hire a systems-focused programmer, please reach out to me through the contact form below.
+I'd love to hear from you!

 <div class="contact-wrapper">